Make the most of 72 hours in…Hong Kong!

 As a Latin American travelling in Asia, I was impressed with some of the locals’ dancing skills.
 Some were hard to compete with!

-Tai Kwun is a former Police Headquarters, located in Central, that has been restored.
-It has history, art, interesting architecture, shops and good restaurants and bars.
+Tai Kwun is a former Police Headquarters that has been restored and is located in Central.
+It has history, art, interesting architecture, shops, good restaurants and bars.

 Saturday afternoon is a good time to have a drink and people-watch in one of the lively bars.